LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

-\begin{boxB} \textbf{Summary}: Some methods directly translate natural language task descriptions into PDDL \citep{kelly2023there, liu2023llmpempoweringlargelanguage}.
-Others enhance goal specification by incorporating reasoning chains and few-shot examples \citep{lyu2023faithfulchainofthoughtreasoning}, while \citep{dagan2023dynamicplanningllm, zhang2024pddlegoiterativeplanningtextual} target dynamic, online-planning applications.
-However, these current approaches rely on an explicit mapping between NL and PDDL code, requiring users to specify each state predicate in detail.
-To address ambiguity in minimal task descriptions, \textbf{future research} should develop methods capable of inferring complete and robust PDDL specifications from sparse input, building on prior work that has explored this concept via external perceptual groundings \citep{ViLaIn}, RAG implementations \citep{lee2024planning}, or leveraging LLM commonsense capabilities to capture underlying assumptions and constraints \citep{agarwal2024tictranslateinfercompileaccuratetext}. \end{boxB}
+\begin{boxB} \textbf{Summary and Future Directions}: Some methods directly translate NL task descriptions into PDDL \citep{kelly2023there}.
+Others enhance goal specification by incorporating reasoning chains and few-shot examples \citep{lyu2023faithfulchainofthoughtreasoning, liu2023llmpempoweringlargelanguage}.
+However, these current approaches rely on an explicit mapping between NL and PDDL code, limiting their processes as code translation tasks.
+To address ambiguity in minimal task descriptions, future research should develop methods capable of inferring complete and robust PDDL specifications from sparse input, building on prior work that has explored this concept via external perceptual groundings \citep{ViLaIn}, RAG implementations \citep{lee2024planning}, or leveraging LLM commonsense capabilities to capture underlying assumptions and constraints \citep{agarwal2024tictranslateinfercompileaccuratetext}. \end{boxB}

-\textbf{ 3.1.2 Domain Modeling} \\
+\subsubsection{Domain Modeling}

-Various works have executed domain modeling in a one-shot manner. \citet{kalland2024enabling} combines a language and an automatic speech recognition model to generate PDDL specifications.
-To better understand cyber-attacks in real-time, \textbf{CLLaMP} \citep{oates2024using} leverages LLMs to extract PDDL action models from Common Vulnerabilities and Exposures descriptions, finding that in-context (IC) examples are superior to CoT prompting. \citet{zhang2024proc2pddlopendomainplanningrepresentations} introduce \textbf{PROC2PDDL}, which proposes a \textit{Zone of Proximal Development} prompt design—a variant of CoT \citep{vygotsky1978mind}.
-To mitigate misalignments with users requirements, \citet{huang2024planningdarkllmsymbolicplanning} use multiple LLMs to generate candidate PDDL action schemas, which are then passed through a sentence encoder to compute the semantic relatedness of code and original NL descriptions.
+Various works have executed domain modeling in a single query.
+To better understand cyber-attacks in real-time, \textbf{CLLaMP} \citep{oates2024using} leverages LLMs to extract PDDL action models from Common Vulnerabilities and Exposures descriptions, finding that IC examples are superior to CoT prompting. \citet{zhang2024proc2pddlopendomainplanningrepresentations} introduce \textbf{PROC2PDDL}, which proposes a \textit{Zone of Proximal Development} prompt design—a variant of CoT \citep{vygotsky1978mind}. \citet{sinha2024leveraging} proposes a structured prompt engineering approach to generate domain models in the Hierarchical Planning Definition Language (HPDL). \citet{huang2024planningdarkllmsymbolicplanning} use multiple LLM-generated candidate PDDL action schemas, which are then passed through a sentence encoder to compute the semantic relatedness of code and original NL descriptions.
+Following the candidate filtering approach, \textbf{pix2pred} \citep{athalye2024predicate} leverages VLMs to propose predicates and determine their truth values in demonstrations.